Chefchaouen, also known as The Blue City or The Blue Pearl, is a picturesque mountainside village in northern Morocco.

 5 BEST THINGS TO DO IN CHEFCHAOUEN

-First on this list of things to do in Chefchaouen is exploring the Blue City!
+First on this list of things to do in Chefchaouen is explore the Blue City!

 I personally felt as though I was on cloud 9 and very much enjoyed getting lost in the maze of Chefchaouen’s twisting alleyways lined with flower pots, native handicrafts, wool garments, and colorful woven blankets!